Stories by Storie

 A new year feels like a fresh start.
 It's the perfect time to look back on the past year and make new goals and resolutions for the year ahead.
 One way to get students excited about the new year is through books.
 Here are a handful of New Year's books for kids that show how people around the world ring in the new year!

-You can click on any of the covers below to learn more about each book or find all of these New Year’s books on my Amazon page.
+You can click on any of the titles below to learn more about each book or find all of these New Year’s books on my Amazon page.

 we are a participant in the amazon services llc associates program, an affiliate advertising program designed to provide a means for us to earn fees by linking to amazon.com and affiliated sites.